Enhancing Smart Contract Security Analysis with Execution Property Graphs: Traversals-based Security Analysis

-It is important to note that our traversal approach covers all three types of reentrancy vulnerabilities (i.e., cross-contract, delegated, create-based reentrancy) discussed in~\cite{rodler2019sereum}, as \EPG uses a unified model to capture all types of contract calling.
+Notably, our traversal approach comprehensively addresses all three types of classic reentrancy attacks (i.e., cross-contract, delegated, create-based reentrancy) as discussed in~\cite{rodler2019sereum}, owing to the \EPG's unified model that captures all forms of contract calling.